Guidebook Blocks

 Variable Interpolation

-Both block names and descriptions support dynamic variable replacement using double curly braces:
+The public name field supports dynamic variable replacement using double curly braces:

 {{contact.first_name}}